Faye White: Club career

 In the 1996–97 season White was tapped up by Vic Akers and Arsenal Ladies, and earned her first international cap against Scotland.
 White broke into the first team, cementing a position at the heart of Arsenal's central defence.
 She collected her first trophy that year, the FA Women's Premier League.

 In 1997–98, due to White's performances in north London she was named the Premier League Player of the Year.
 Arsenal won the FA Women's Cup and Premier League Cup.

 White achieved major success despite suffering numerous injuries including two cruciate ligament injuries, which kept her out of football for nine months each time.
-During her career she amassed 31 major trophies at club competition level, winning the inaugural FA Women's Super League in 2011, the FA Women's Premier League 10 times (including seven consecutive years from 2003–04 to 2009–10), the FA Women's Cup nine times and the League Cup six times.
+During her career she amassed 31 major trophies at club competition level, winning the FA Women's Premier League 10 times (including seven consecutive years from 2003–04 to 2009–10), the FA Women's Cup nine times, the League Cup six times and the inaugural FA Women's Super League in 2011.

 While White was captain, Arsenal won "The Quadruple" (UEFA Women's Champions League, Premier League, FA Cup, League Cup), two "Trebles" (all three major domestic competitions) and four "Doubles" (League title & FA Cup).
 The club went 108 league games undefeated between 2003 and 2009 and won 51 consecutive league matches between 2006 and 2008.
 The UEFA Women's Champions League victory in 2007 remains the only victory by an English team in the major European competition since the tournament's inception.

+In March 2013, she announced her retirement from her playing career after 17 years as a professional.